Jorge Acuña: Managerial career

 After coaching the under-17 football team of the commune Santa María, on 2020 he began his managerial career as manager of Unión San Felipe at under-17 level.
 In November 2020, after Unión San Felipe changed his technical staff, Acuña became assistant coach of Héctor Roco, the manager of the first team.

 On 28 April 2021, he took the challenge of coaching Unión San Felipe as a caretaker manager after Tomás Arrotea was released, being later ratified on 26 May 26, 2021, and released on August of the same year.

 For the 2023 season, he signed with Santiago City FC in the Chilean Tercera A.

 Personal life

 His cousin, Diego Abarca, is an American soccer player who is the son of his cousin, Sandra Ramírez, and the former Chilean professional footballer José Abarca.

 In 2016, Acuña was a candidate to councillor for San Felipe commune.

 In October 2025, Acuña entered the dance TV show Fiebre de Baile (Dance Fever) from Chilevisión.

+Acuña owns a Panini store in Pirque, Chile.